eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

 GTest is a unit testing library for C++.
 By default, *eProsima Fast DDS QoS Profiles Manager* does not compile tests.
-It is possible to activate them with the opportune `CMake configuration <https://cmake.org/cmake/help/v3.6/manual/cmake.1.html#options>`_ options when calling colcon or CMake.
+It is possible to activate them with the opportune CMake configuration options when calling colcon or CMake.
-If following the colcon deployment, the GTest dependency needs to be included in the *Library* ``colcon.pkg`` file.
-Please check the :ref:`colcon build procedure <installation_build_source_linux>` for further information.

 GTest installation can be performed either following the `GTest installation instructions <https://google.github.io/googletest/>`_, or including the `Gtest repository <https://github.com/google/googletest>`_ in the workspace directory, running: